-5.2 Non-Compliant Enhanced Intervention Project - 90% success rate
+5.1 Non-Compliant Enhanced Intervention Project

-A programme of frequent visits were made to 29 food establishments all of which were failing to comply with food hygiene law and were considered to be high risk.
+A programme of frequent visits were made to 23 food establishments all of which were failing to comply with food hygiene law and were considered to be high risk.
 Frequent visits were made to each of the establishments.
-9 of the 29 establishments ceased trading throughout the year.
-On 31st March 2015, 18 of the remaining 20 establishments (90%) were deemed to be broadly compliant with food hygiene law (minimum hygiene rating of 3).
-All of the establishments brought up to a compliant standard were found to have maintained that standard at the point of receiving an unannounced inspection with 6 achieving the maximum hygiene rating of 5.
+On 31st March 2016, 21 of the 23 establishments were deemed to be broadly compliant with food hygiene law (minimum hygiene rating of 3).

 The intervention approach used (frequent verification visits followed by a programmed full or partial inspection) proved to be extremely effective in moving a food establishment from non compliant to broadly compliant and in maintaining compliance.
-A similar project will be implemented during 2015/16 focussing on a further set of 20 non compliant establishments.
+A similar project will be implemented during 2016/17 focussing on a further set of 15 non compliant establishments.

-5.3 Business Compliance - Significant improvement
+5.2 Business Compliance - Significant improvement

-As a result of the work undertaken by the Service, standards of hygiene and safety at food establishments within North West Leicestershire improved.
+As a result of the work undertaken by the Service, standards of hygiene and safety at food establishments within North West Leicestershire have continued to improve over recent years.

-The table below shows how the number of food establishments rated as 3 or higher has increased over the past 2 years.
+The table below shows how the percentage of food establishments rated as 3 or higher has increased over the past 4 years.